What does it mean to be bold in B2B? Here's a definition to guide you.

 Camp One: The Copycats

 If you’re in Camp Copycat, you’ve fallen into the trap of mimicking what works for other brands that seem bold to you.
 Flashy videos with quick-cut editing?
 Check.
 Blogs filled with funny GIFs and memes?
 Absolutely.
-A cheeky brand voice that's hip and playful?
+A cheeky brand voice that's young and playful?
 YOLO!

 Camp Two: The Virality Chasers